You are here

-The ONU Department of Philosophy and Religion offers several programs: a major in religion, an interdisciplinary philosophy and religion major, and a minor in religion.
+The Department of Philosophy & Religion offers several programs: a major in religion, an interdisciplinary philosophy and religion major, and a minor in religion.

 The major in religion requires a minimum of 44 hours, including the following courses:

 - RELG 105 or RELG 107

 - two additional courses in biblical studies